|

 While watching some YouTube videos of

-other Ozark Patrols, I got another idea.
+other Ozark Patrols, I got an idea.
 Yes, another one.

 That's a total of FIVE, no, THREE ideas!
 The videos show an